shrft/laravel-admin-bar/readme.md

 # Advanced Configuration

 ### Generate path dynamically
-You can pass callback to `path` and you can access `Illuminate\HttpRequest $request` within the callback so that you can generate link dynamically based on the current url.
+You can pass callback to `path` in `menus` array and you can access `Illuminate\HttpRequest $request` within the callback so that you can generate link dynamically based on the current url.

-#### How to configure `edit this article` link in article pages in a website?
+### How to add `edit this post` link in every post page

-Assume you have the following 2 routes.
-The first one is for article page and the seccond one is edit page of articles.
+Assume you have the following 2 routes, the first one is for post pages and the seccond one is edit page of the posts.

 ```php
 # article page